 I am currently a postdoctoral researcher at McMaster University, where I work with Dr. Sukhvinder Obhi and his team in the Social Brain, Body, and Action Lab.
 I earned my B.A. at Toronto Metropolitan University (formerly Ryerson University) and went on to complete my M.A. and Ph.D. at York University under the supervision of Dr. Jennifer Steele.
 I also completed a postdoctoral fellowship at Northwestern University with Dr. Sylvia Perry and her Social Cognition and Intergroup Processes Laboratory.
 My career goal is to find a position that allows me to pursue my research interests and further build my leadership, teaching, and mentorship skills.
 In the meantime, I continue to work on and develop projects with collaborators across Canada and the United States.

 Prior to my career in social psychology, I studied stage management at Sheridan College where I earned a diploma in theatre production.
-Although my stage managing days are over, I still enjoy attending musical theatre and dance productions in Toronto.
+Although my stage managing days are over, I still enjoy attending musical theatre and dance productions.
 I am also a trained tap dancer.